Buffalo has long been a city caught between preservation and progress.

 Completed in 1825, the Canal connected Lake Erie to the Hudson River, paving the way for commerce to pass through the Appalachians.
 Buffalo emerged as a key gateway to the Midwest, fueling economic expansion and population growth.

-Within a decade, Buffalo’s population surged, growing from just 2,400 in 1820 to 8,700 in 1830.
+Within a decade, Buffalo’s population surged, growing from just more than 2,000 in 1820 to almost 9,000 in 1830.
 By the early 20th century, the city was ranked as the eighth most populous city in America, and the grain industry was at the heart of Buffalo’s transformation.

 After the construction of the Canal was completed, Buffalo’s grain industry, like its population, grew rapidly.
 In 1829, four years after the Canal’s opening, the city handled 7,975 bushels of flour and wheat.